-- We are committed to having an effective Medicare Compliance Program which is based upon Centers for Medicare & Medicaid Services (CMS) guidance and the Federal Sentencing Guidelines.
+- We are committed to having an effective Medicare Compliance Program which is based upon CMS guidance and the Federal Sentencing Guidelines.
 This program is prescribed within our Medicare Compliance Plan and associated Medicare Business policies and procedures.
 We expect you to participate in and support this program as necessary.
 This Code is the underlying framework for our Medicare Compliance Program and associated policies and procedures.
 Our Medicare products are governed by various regulations, including: Title XVIII of the Social Security Act; Code of Federal Regulations sections 42CFR 422 and 423; and sub-regulatory guidance released by CMS (e.g., HPMS memos, manuals). - We comply with the sanction and debarment screenings of the U.S. Department of Health & Human Services Office of Inspector General (OIG) and General Services Administration (GSA) Systems of Award Management (SAM).
-For our government contracts (e.g., Medicare, Medicaid), we are prohibited from employing or contracting with persons or entities that have been excluded from doing business with the Federal Government.
-If you are on either of these lists, you should report it immediately to your Compliance Officer or the AlertLine.
+For our government contracts (e.g., Medicare, Medicaid), we are prohibited from employing or contracting with persons or entities that have been excluded from doing business with the federal government.
+If you are on either of these lists, you should report it immediately to your compliance officer or the AlertLine.